hannahjayneknight/Electronics2/Lab3- System Characterisation & Transfer Function/notes-lab3.md

 <img src="manually-finding-freq-response.png" alt="Manually finding frequency response"/>

+**Comparing to the theoretical model:** Both the theoretical model and my measurements here agree that the maximum gain occurs at 5 Hz.
+Futhermore, in both cases the maximum gain is around 10 dB (give or take 0.5 dB).

 2. A script was written to automate the process the done above.
 The two results were then compared.

 *Files:* lab3Task3a.m, ex3a-freq-response.fig <br />

 <img src="ex3a-freq-response.png" alt="Automatically finding frequency response"/>

-**Comparisons:** The highest gain occurs roughly at the same point in both results at 5Hz.
-However, the magnitude is higher on task 3a.
+**Comparing manual and automatic measurements:** The highest gain occurs roughly at the same point in both results at 5Hz.
+However, the magnitude is higher on task 3a which is further from the theoretical prediction.
 Furthermore, the gain starts at a higher value for task 3a compared with 3. <br />

-**Explanation of results:** COME BACK TO THIS
+**Explanation of results:** The difference between our predictions for the gain and the measured values could be due to the following factors:
+- Tolerances of the components in the system
+- Inaccuracies of the measuring equipment
+- The non-linearity of our system plays a bigger part than we realised.
+- Our model does not consider all the parasitics and unwanted effects that might exist in the real system.

 ## Exercise 4: Measure the Step Response of the Bulb Board

 Here we analyse the transient behaviour of the Bulb Board by driving it with a step function.
-We drive the bulb with a rising step, then a falling step, between 1.0V and 1.5V, and capture the transient behaviour of the system.
+We drive the bulb with a rising step, then a falling step, between 1.0V and 1.5V, and capture the transient behaviour of the system. <br />

-**Explanation of results:** COME BACK TO THIS
+**Transient behaviour:** Steady state behavior is behavior that continues on indefinitely, if you keep the system state and its inputs the same.
+Steady state behavior is behavior that continues on indefinitely, if you keep the system state and its inputs the same.Transient behavior is any behavior that dies out over time.
+For example if you stepped up the input of your linear system to an amplitude of 2a at time t=0, you'd see the output jump in amplitude from 4a to 8a, but it would take some time to do that.
+The behavior during that transition, from when it's behaving like it had a a input for a long time to when it settles down to behave like it had a 2a input for a long time, is the transient behavior. <br />

+The appearance of transient behaviour depends on the circuit and the stimulus that produced it.
+Transient behavior gives a more complete picture of the circuit behavior that also includes the possibility of inputs changing over time.
+As a designer, you have to deal with it accoridngly or design your circuit to produce the behavior you need.<br />

+**Transient response of the Bulb Board:** The graph below shows how our Bulb Board displays an _underdamped response_.
+This means that it oscilates for a while before reaching a steady-state.
+This aligns with the frequency response graph which had a peak - a characteristic of an underdamped system - rather than decreasing from a starting value with no peak.

 <img src="step-respsonse.png" alt="Step response"/>